Eliminating Depth Cycles among Triangles in Three Dimensions: Introduction

-As in the case of lines, our proof is constructive, and leads, in principle, to an efficient algorithm for performing the cuts (assuming a suitable model of algebraic computation).
-The only ingredient currently missing is an efficient construction of Guth's partitioning polynomial, a step that we leave as a topic for further research.
-(As also noted in \cite{ArS1}, the problematic aspects of an efficient construction of a partitioning polynomial, for the simpler case of a set of points, and techniques for overcoming these issues, are discussed by Agarwal et al. \cite{AMS}; one hopes that variants of these techniques could also be used for effectively partitioning space with respect to higher-dimensional objects---the triangle edges in our case.)
+As in the case of lines, our proof is constructive, and leads, in principle, to an efficient algorithm for performing the cuts (assuming a suitable, by now standard, model of algebraic computation).
+The only ingredient that was missing --- an effective and efficient construction of Guth's partitioning polynomial --- has been resolved in \cite{AgArEzZ-poly}; see the discussion in Section~\ref{sec:discussion}.

-Additional issues that arise here and were absent in the case of lines (and are strongly related to item~(ii) above) involve the analysis of the topology of the cells of the polynomial partitioning, and the way it is modified by the triangles that slice through the cells.
-Handling these issues constitutes a novel, non-negligible portion of our analysis.

-We note that the previous study~\cite{ArS1} proposes two other algorithmic approaches for computing the cuts, one using the algorithms of Har-Peled and Sharir~\cite{HPS} or of Solan~\cite{So}, and the other using the (slower, albeit polynomial, but sharper) approximation algorithm of Aronov et al.~\cite{ABGM}.
-Unfortunately, neither of these alternative techniques seems (so far) applicable to the case of triangles.
+\paragraph*{Very recent related work.} We defer the discussion of extensions of our methods, related results, and research done after the initial version \cite{triangle-cycles-soda} of this work, to Section~\ref{sec:discussion}.
+One significant later development of this kind is due to De Berg~\cite{mdb}, who presented a technique for eliminating all cycles in a set of $n$ triangles using only straight cuts, but the bound on the number of pieces produced by his technique is larger, about $O(n^{7/4})$.
+Another step forward was the realization that Guth's partitioning theorem (see Proposition~\ref{prop:gut} below) can be made effective \cite{AgArEzZ-poly}.